bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 payment.
 This is because when you receive several payments to the same Bitcoin address, it is a given that the same person or entity received all of those payments even if the outputs are later spent in separate transactions.
-This is also known as address reuse, and more can be found under [output linking][topic output linking].
+This is known as [address reuse][topic output linking].

 Using a new address often requires a secure interaction between sender and receiver so that the receiver can provide a fresh address everytime.